 Phone: 01204 337537

-Thicketford House is on Thicketford Road, off Tonge Moor Road.
-We are open 364 days a year.
-We have 25 assessed service users attending each day.
-Two days a week, the Centre has a specialised service for people with dementia and mental health needs.
+- We are open 364 days a year.
+Two days a week we have a specialised service for people with dementia and mental health needs.

 Winifred Kettle Centre

 - We are open 365 days a year from 8.45am to 5.15pm.
 Two days a week we have a specialised service for people with Dementia.

 - We offer personal care, respite for carers and social activities.